nathanasiou/weather-ML/README.md

 # Your New Favorite Weather Channel

-I implemented a SARIMAX model to forecast precipitation in Madison, Wisconsin.
+I implemented SARIMAX to forecast precipitation in Madison, Wisconsin.

 Data: